Larry Walker: Early major league career (1990−1992)

-Over the next four seasons, Walker combined to hit .293/.366/.501 for a 134 OPS+, with an average of 20 home runs, 19 stolen bases, excellent defense (+10 runs per year) and 4.5 WAR.
+Over the next four seasons, Walker hit a combined .293/.366/.501 for a 134 OPS+, with an average of 20 home runs, 19 stolen bases, excellent defense (+10 runs per year) and 4.2 WAR.
 He became another in the succession of Montreal's great outfielders.
-He never appeared in more than 143 games, spending significant time on the disabled list (DL) in 1991 and 1993 while playing on Olympic Stadium's notorious artificial turf, a product perceived to create excessive stress on knees, accelerating injuries to players like former Expo Andre Dawson.
-In 1991, Walker appeared in 39 games at first base, including Dennis Martínez's perfect game on July 28, a 2−0 victory versus the Los Angeles Dodgers.
+He appeared in 133 to 143 games per season, spending significant time on the disabled list (DL) in 1991 and 1993 while playing on Olympic Stadium's notorious artificial turf, a product perceived to create excessive stress on knees, accelerating injuries to players like former Expos star outfielder Andre Dawson.
+In 1991, Walker appeared in 39 games at first base, including Dennis Martínez's perfect game on July 28, a 2−0 victory over the Los Angeles Dodgers.
 In that contest, Walker hit the only RBI, driving in Dave Martinez on a triple, and scored the second run on an error.
 He was involved in 17 of 27 outs: 16 putouts and one assist.

-Approximately one-quarter through the 1992 season, the Expos made Alou manager at the major league level, touching off a period of heightened success that lasted the rest of Walker's time in Montreal.
-In the July 4 contest versus the San Diego Padres, he fielded a ground ball to right field and threw out speedy shortstop Tony Fernández at first base.
-Walker was named to his first All-Star Game, debuting as a pinch hitter in the fourth inning for Greg Maddux and producing a single.
+In late May 1992, the Expos made Alou manager at the major league level, touching off a period of heightened success lasting the rest of Walker's time in Montreal.
+In the July 4 game against the San Diego Padres, he fielded a ground ball to right field and threw out speedy shortstop Tony Fernández at first base.
+Walker was named to his first All-Star Game, debuting as a pinch hitter in the fourth inning for Greg Maddux and hitting a single.
 Walker was also selected to his first Home Run Derby, hitting four home runs.
-For the 1992 season, Walker batted .301/.353/.506 and rated 10 runs above average while fielding, with 16 outfield assists, for a total value of 5.4 WAR.
-He won his first both of a Gold Glove and Silver Slugger Award, and became the first and only Canadian to win the Expos Player of the Year award.
+In 1992, Walker batted .301/.353/.506 and rated 10 runs above average while fielding, with 16 outfield assists, for a total value of 5.4 WAR.
+He won his first Gold Glove and Silver Slugger awards and became the first and only Canadian to win the Expos Player of the Year award.
 Walker received consideration for the Most Valuable Player Award (MVP) for the first time in 1992, finishing fifth in the National League.